QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 In this example, the left-multiply of the ``A_composed`` used by ``gmres`` uses the left-multiply of ``Q_map`` and ``I`` with the rules of linearity.
 The ``A_composed = ρ * I - Q_map`` operation simply creates the ``LinearMaps.LinearCombination`` type, and doesn't perform any calculations on its own.

-Iterative Methods for Linear-Least Squares
+Iterative Methods for Linear Least Squares
 ==========================================

-In theory, the solution to the least-squares problem, :math:`\min_x \| Ax -b \|^2` is simply the solution to the normal equations :math:`(A'A) x  = A'b`.
+In theory, the solution to the least-squares problem, :math:`\min_x \| Ax -b \|^2`, is simply the solution to the normal equations :math:`(A'A) x  = A'b`.

-We saw, however, that in practice direct methods use a QR decomposition - in part because ill-conditioned :math:`A` become even worse when :math:`A' A` is formed.
+We saw, however, that in practice, direct methods use a QR decomposition - in part because an ill-conditioned matrix :math:`A` becomes even worse when :math:`A' A` is formed.

-For large problems, we can also consider Krylov methods for solving the linear-least squares problem.
-One formulation is the `LSMR <https://stanford.edu/group/SOL/software/lsmr/LSMR-SISC-2011.pdf>`_ algorithm which can solve the regularized
+For large problems, we can also consider Krylov methods for solving the linear least-squares problem.
+One formulation is the `LSMR <https://stanford.edu/group/SOL/software/lsmr/LSMR-SISC-2011.pdf>`_ algorithm, which can solve the regularized